ecmwf/odc/docs/content/reference/f90-reference.rst

    :type: integer
    :attrs: parameter=1

-   All frames have been returned, and the loop can be terminated sucessfully.
+   All frames have been returned, and the loop can be terminated successfully.

 .. f:variable:: ODC_ERROR_GENERAL_EXCEPTION